paoloitaliani/Text-Classification/README.md

 # Text Multiclass Classification

-### Introduction
+## Introduction
 The aim of this project is to build a model that is able to assign to a document, based on what it is about, one of the following 9 classes:  Agent, Place, Species, Work, Event, SportsSeason, UnitOfWork , TopicalConcept, Device.
 The data set used to train and test our models  contains 342,782 wikipedia articles and it can be downloaded [here](https://www.kaggle.com/danofer/dbpedia-classes?select=DBP_wiki_data.csv).
+All the models I'm going to use for the classification step require continous explanatory variables, but in this case the only variable that we have at disposal is the text of the document.
+In order to solve this problem we can represent text or words of each documet as a numerical vector and this technique is called word embedding.

-### Data Cleaning
+## Data Cleaning

 One import step when we deal with textual data is the data cleaning process, that basically it aims to delete all the elements of a document that are not useful for the analysis.
 Let's take a look how our documents look with an example: